The Dickies: Musical style and themes

-The Dickies are also known for recording many fast-paced punk covers of classic rock songs, including The Moody Blues' "Nights in White Satin," The Quick's "Pretty Please Me", Black Sabbath's "Paranoid," The Monkees' "She," Barry McGuire's "Eve of Destruction," The Isley Brothers' "Nobody but Me," The Left Banke's "Pretty Ballerina," The Cowsills' "Hair", "Sound of Silence" by Simon & Garfunkel, Led Zeppelin's "Communication Breakdown", The Germs/Pat Smear's "golden boys", as well as the cover album Dogs from the Hare That Bit Us.
-When asked about this penchant of the band, Stan Lee responded "It was easier as you didn't have to write the songs."
+The Dickies are also known for recording many fast-paced punk covers of classic rock songs, including The Moody Blues' "Nights in White Satin," The Quick's "Pretty Please Me", Black Sabbath's "Paranoid," The Monkees' "She," Barry McGuire's "Eve of Destruction," The Isley Brothers' "Nobody But Me," The Left Banke's "Pretty Ballerina," The Cowsills' "Hair", "Sound of Silence" by Simon & Garfunkel, Led Zeppelin's "Communication Breakdown", The Germs "Golden Boys", as well as the covers album, Dogs from the Hare That Bit Us.
+When asked about this penchant of the band, Lee explained "it was easier as you didn't have to write the songs."
 Regarding the band's choice of material, Lee has said that they cover "mostly songs we liked when we were 13."
 Describing the tone of some of the early covers of 1960's music, Lee characterizes it as "affectionate piss-takes of hippies and the old culture."

-Leonard Phillips has said that he feels the Dickies many covers are different in character from those by latter-day punk cover band Me First and the Gimme Gimmes (who have paid homage to the Dickies by playing a snippet of "You Drive Me Ape" in their cover of the Beatles' "All My Loving").
+Phillips has said that he feels the Dickies many covers are different in character from those by latter-day punk cover band Me First and the Gimme Gimmes (who have paid homage to the Dickies by playing a snippet of "You Drive Me Ape" in their cover of the Beatles' "All My Loving").
 Phillips feels that band employs a formula, whereas the Dickies reinterpret songs that are meaningful to them.

 Something else that the Dickies are known for is Phillips' routines when playing live, including wearing an ape mask or scuba gear, and using props ranging from a dog puppet, to a talking penis puppet ("Stewart"), to an inflatable female "love doll", each for use during particular songs.
-Regarding this "bag of tricks", Stan Lee has said “It’s all nonsense to me.
+Regarding this "bag of tricks", Lee has said “It’s all nonsense to me.
 I play guitar.”
-Steven Hufsteter claims this aspect of the Dickies' live shows is an influence of his band the Quick, who Phillips was once involved with.
+Hufsteter claims this aspect of the Dickies' live shows is an influence of his band the Quick, who Phillips was once involved with.

 In the book Punk Rock: So What?
 The Cultural Legacy of Punk, edited by Roger Sabin, a writer states that the Dickies follow in a tonal/thematic tradition started by immediate predecessors the Dictators and the Ramones, but it is "in the Dickies (that) punk's simultaneous parody and celebration of commercial teen culture reached its apex".
 The author believes that 90's punk like Green Day, the Offspring, and Pennywise are indebted to the older punk trio for this reason.